TheRoboticsClub/2024-upe-david-duro/docs/index.md

 Some of the instructions were very brief and more explanations have been added to solve some of the most common problems.
 There is still work to be done here, but some things are still beyond my knowledge at the moment.

+## Starting to solve issue #2655

+The error is caused by entering 4 header lines when correcting the file, so there is always an error margin of 4 lines.
+- 1 Creating a mini radi with RoboticsApplicationManager custom branch.
+- 2 Creating a mini radi with the corrections made.

 ## Contact